 Can a lawyer be prohibited from soliciting the clients of his former firm?
 The general rule is that restrictions on the practice of law, including any non-competition agreements are void and unenforceable.
 It came as a surprise, therefore, that the First Department Appellate Division had affirmed a trial court decision letting a case alleging breach of a non-solicitation agreement go to trial.

-The matter involves an immigration firm, Feiner & Lavy, P.C., a former associate of the firm, Gadi Zohar and the former office manager, Jihan Alsi, who now works for Zohar.
+The matter involves an immigration firm, Feiner & Levy, P.C., Gadi Zohar, a former associate of the firm, and the former office manager, Jihan Alsi, who now works for Zohar.
 Zohar executed an employment agreement in March 2014 that contained a confidentiality and non-solicitation agreements.
 Opinion here.

 The restrictions included a three-year bar on soliciting clients of the Feiner firm, a bar from competition within 90 miles of New York and a prohibition on advertising in Hebrew, together with a prohibition on soliciting any of the firm’s employees.